-To outline the principles and processes which facilitate the redeployment of staff who cannot undertake their current responsibilities due to organisational change and/or personal incapacity to work.
+To outline the principles and processes which facilitate the redeployment of staff whose position is no longer required or who cannot undertake their current responsibilities due to personal incapacity to work, in accordance with the provisions of the ANU Enterprise Agreement.

 Application of redeployment provisions to staff